laurawkr/retro-game-fixes-web/src/pages/guides/harry-potter-sorcerers-stone.md

 ---

 ## Step 4 - Replace HP executable

 1. Find community sources HP executable
 2. Open your HP1 game folder and replace the executable with the new one

+---

-##Windows 7 Notes
+## Windows 7 Notes

 On **Windows 7**: